 Can you freeze tomatoes?

-If you have an overabundance of tomatoes that you are not going to be able to eat before they go bad, you might want to consider preserving them so you can enjoy eating fresh produce all year long.
+If you have an overabundance of tomatoes that you are not going to be able to eat before they go bad, you might want to consider freezing tomatoes as a way of preserving them so you can enjoy eating fresh produce all year long.

-Canning is one of the options that you can use to preserve tomatoes, but I learned that freezing them was even easier for me.
+Canning is one of the options that you can use to preserve tomatoes, but I learned that freezing tomatoes was even easier for me.

 How to Freeze Tomatoes

-Follow the steps below to learn the basic steps to freezing tomatoes.
+Follow the steps below to learn the basic steps to freezing fresh tomatoes.

 Once the skin has been removed you should remove stems and core tomatoes.

 You can leave the tomatoes whole but if you cut them or crush them you’ll maximize your storage space.